Holmes7/holmes7.github.io/src/pages/posts/saitama.md

 ### The Ugly Side of Society

-But things don’t go as expected.
-Instead of being celebrated, Saitama is blamed for the destruction caused by the meteor fragments.
-People ignore the fact that he saved them.
-Other heroes, driven by jealousy, attempt to humiliate him.

-This exposes the harsh reality of society: people often focus on negatives or discredit the efforts of others out of envy.
+But Saitama’s triumph doesn’t go as expected.
+He’s blamed for the partial destruction of the city, despite saving it.
+We see the ugly side of society: instead of focusing on the good he did, he’s ridiculed.
+Other heroes even try to humiliate him out of jealousy.
+Watching this was a stark reminder of how cruel society can be.

-Imagine a hero whose main motivation is admiration from others.
-Such a person would feel crushed in Saitama’s shoes, believing their efforts were in vain.
+Imagine a hero whose primary motivation was to become a person who is admired by the people he saves.
+Such a person would be crushed by this response, feeling like all their efforts were in vain.
 But Saitama is different.
-While the public humiliation angers him, he endures it because his motivation comes from within.
+He’s not unaffected by the public humiliation; we can see he’s angry.

 ![admiration-1](https://i.postimg.cc/wBGBN2tz/admiration-1.png)
 ![admiration-2](https://i.postimg.cc/Kz38DTLM/admiration-2.png)
 ![admiration-3](https://i.postimg.cc/QCLx4Mkn/admiration-3.png)

-The crowd’s opinions don’t dictate his sense of self-worth.
+But he can endure it and keep going because he doesn’t rely on others’ approval, at the fundamental level.
+His motivation comes from within.

 ## The Deep Sea King Arc